History of the Jews and Judaism in the Land of Israel: Under Crusader rule (1099–1291)

 According to Gilbert, from 1099 to 1291 the Christian Crusaders "mercilessly persecuted and slaughtered the Jews of Palestine."

 In the crusading era, there were significant Jewish communities in several cities and Jews are known to have fought alongside Arabs against the Christian invaders.
 During the First Crusade, Jews were among the rest of the population who tried in vain to defend Jerusalem against the Crusaders during the Siege of Jerusalem.
 When Jerusalem fell, a massacre of Jews occurred when the synagogue they were seeking refuge in was set alight.
 Almost all perished.
 In Haifa, the Jewish inhabitants fought side by side with the Fatimid garrison in defending the city, and held out for a whole month, (June–July 1099).
+Jews encountered as the Crusaders travelled across Europe were given a choice of conversion or murder, and almost always chose martyrdom.
+The carnage continued when the Crusaders reached the Holy Land.
+Ashkenazi Orthodox Jews still recite a prayer in memory of the death and destruction caused by the Crusades.

 Under Crusader rule, Jews were not allowed to hold land and involved themselves in commerce in the coastal towns during times of quiescence.
 Most of them were artisans: glassblowers in Sidon, furriers and dyers in Jerusalem.
-At this time there were Jewish communities scattered all over the country, including Jerusalem, Tiberias, Ramleh, Ashkelon, Caesarea, and Gaza.
+At this time there were Jewish communities scattered all over the country, including Jerusalem, Tiberias, Ramleh, Ascalon, Caesarea, and Gaza.
 In line with trail of bloodshed the Crusaders left in Europe on their way to conquer the Holy Land, in Palestine, both Muslims and Jews were indiscriminately massacred or sold into slavery.
 The Jewish community in Jerusalem was destroyed and would not be reconstituted for years, as most Jewish residents of the city were killed and the survivors were sold into slavery, some of whom were later redeemed by Jewish communities in Italy and Egypt.
 The redeemed slaves were subsequently brought to Egypt.
 Some Jewish prisoners of war were also deported by the Crusaders to Apulia in southern Italy.
 The Jewish communities of Jaffa and Ramleh were dispersed.
 However, Jewish communities in the Galilee were left unscathed.

 Jewish communities in Palestine were apparently left undisturbed during the Second Crusade.
-Benjamin of Tudela and Pethahiah of Regensburg, who visited Palestine around 1160 and 1180 respectively, found well-established Jewish communities in Ashkelon, Ramleh, Caesarea, Tiberias, and Acre, with communities in other localities and scattered individual Jews living elsewhere.
+Benjamin of Tudela and Pethahiah of Regensburg, who visited Palestine around 1160 and 1180 respectively, found well-established Jewish communities in Ascalon, Ramleh, Caesarea, Tiberias, and Acre, with communities in other localities and scattered individual Jews living elsewhere.
 However, they found only a handful of Jews in Jerusalem.

 A large volume of piyutim and midrashim originated in Palestine at this time.
 In 1165 Maimonides visited Jerusalem and prayed on the Temple Mount, in the "great, holy house".
 In 1141 Spanish poet, Yehuda Halevi, issued a call to the Jews to emigrate to the Land of Israel, a journey he undertook himself.